HILLMAN CAR CLUB

 Off-topic abbreviations :

-MPV – Multi Purpose Vehicle – "anything large and shed-like" (according to one subscriber).
+MPV – Multi Purpose Vehicle – "anything large and shed-like" (according to one member).

 SHO – Super High Output (engine).